-To earn a Certificate in Public Interest Law, a student must complete the eighty-six (86) semester hours required for the Juris Doctor (JD) degree and satisfy all JD requirements.
-Within the elective course work required for the JD degree, a student must complete 12 (twelve) credits of required courses: two core courses, one writing component, and one experiential component.
-In addition, the student must complete one three (3) credit elective.
-All courses are worth three (3) credits each unless otherwise indicated.
+To earn a Certificate in Public Interest Law, a student must complete the 86 credit hours required for the Juris Doctor (JD) degree and satisfy all JD requirements.
+Within the elective course work required for the JD degree, a student must complete 15 credits from the approved list of public interest law courses and seminars with a minimum GPA of 3.00 in those courses.
+If a student takes more than the 15 credits required for the certificate, all public interest law courses factor into the final GPA.
+All courses are worth 3 credit hours unless otherwise noted.
 Certificate courses may not be audited.

 Foundations of Public Interest Law

 Students must take at least one of the following courses:

 Students must take 3 courses from any of the following:

 Civil Rights & Public Policy

 Students must satisfy both of the following experiences: (1) One semester in a public service-oriented clinical or field placement program and (2) 50 hours of service through the Pro Bono Community Service Initiative.